-Zac, who his mum describes as “a very touchy feely boy who loves a good snuggle”, was diagnosed with Autism and global development delay just before his third birthday, and is non-verbal.
+Zac, from Long Eaton, who his mum describes as “a very affectionate, mischievous little boy who is always smiling” was diagnosed with Autism and Global Development Delay (GDD) just before his third birthday.

 His mum, Chrissie Render, says: